socalledsound/modulator-game/README.md

 # in the modulator

-this is a weird quick and partial clone of the game badlands, but with more of an emphasis on sound
+this is a weird quick and partial clone of the game badlands.

+to add:
+    more music
+    sound for moving character
+    prickly characters

 https://socalledsound.github.io/modulator-game/